 Are you still trying to say it "regularly and fluently?"
 Are you trying to escape stuttering better?
 Or are you tapping into a new identity where you're not afraid of it because you're not ashamed of being different?
 You're not ashamed of using the training speech openly.

 Instead of desensitising yourself to the negative feelings, it's way more effective to find a way to actually like it.
 When you like it you don't need to force yourself.

 I encourage you to stop measuring the number of speech impediments, and measure your emotional state instead.
 Measure your activity.
 Measure how you feel.
 That's how you replace refusal with being truly present and feeling that you belong here.

-If you want to go deeper into this topic of creating a new cycle where you feel truly great about speaking interaction, I'm inviting you to my free video training - 4 Steps To Freedom From Stuttering.
+If you want to go deeper into this topic of creating a new cycle where you feel truly great about speaking interaction,

 And for more interaction,

 Please, don't stay isolated!
 It's crucial to feel you’re part of the community!